Call Today 253-265-7515

 Contact a Gig Harbor Mediator

-Attorney Amanda J. Cook understands that family law disputes are often very difficult to resolve, particularly when there is a vast gap between the parties’ respective positions, and often utilizes mediation to bridge that gap.
-In addition to helping her own clients navigate these difficult disputes, Amanda J. Cook also serves as a neutral third-party mediator to assist in resolving family law disputes among individuals in Pierce County and Kitsap County.
+Attorney Amanda J. Cook understands that family law matters are often very difficult to resolve, particularly when there is a vast gap between the parties’ respective positions, and often utilizes mediation to bridge that gap.
+In addition to helping her own clients navigate these difficult disputes, Amanda J. Cook also serves as a mediator to assist in resolving family law disputes among individuals in Pierce County and Kitsap County.

 The assistance of an experienced family law mediator can timely resolve disputes, allowing parties to control the results and limit acrimony.
 Please call us today for more information.